nickstuaw/nsgwick-blog/content/about.md

 * [A discord bot that teaches Italian](https://github.com/nsgwick/wldcitalian)
 * [SQLTemplate (Java, for an MC plugin)](https://github.com/nsgwick/SQLTemplate)

-I've known of programming since the age of ~10 (starting with Python).
+I've known of programming since the age of ~10 (starting with Scratch and Python).
 {{< /notice >}}